bakdata/streams-bootstrap/charts/streams-app-cleanup-job/README.md

 # streams-app cleanup helm chart

 This chart can be used to deploy a cleanup job for your Kafka Streams app developed using streams-bootstrap.
+Make sure to destroy the corresponding streams deployment before running the cleanup job.

 ## Configuration